icefoxen/WorldDoc/WorldDoc.md

 We're going to define all structures as Rust code structures because they're unambiguous and that's how I'm going to be coding them.
 These will define the semantics of the structures, nothing about the layout.

+ * CID: Content Identifier.
+A machine-readable hash that uniquely (to within the limits of the hash function) addresses a particular object (file) based on its contents, such that a distributed hashtable type network can locate the object when given the hash.
+For now we will assume it is an IPFS CID, but there's no reason it couldn't be used with any other content-addressed system with a global namespace.

 # Documents

 The central structure is a document.
 The point of this system is to be able to network documents together.
 Sorta what web pages were supposed to be.